Thrifty shadow estimation: re-using quantum circuits and bounding tails

-Recently Huang, K\"ung and Preskill (HKP) have gone significantly beyond this apparent dichotomy by proposing \emph{shadow estimation}~\cite{huang2020predicting}, a randomized protocol which, remarkably, can extract \emph{exponentially} many expectation values $\tr(O\rho)$ using only \emph{polynomially} many copies of the state~$\rho$ (one at a time), with the only caveat being a restriction on the set of allowed observables~$O$~\footnote{The name being derived from a more theoretical proposal due to Aaronson~\cite{aaronson2018shadow}.}.
-This protocol has generated significant interest and led to several theoretical follow-up works~\cite{zhao2020fermionic,hu2021classical} and experimental applications~\cite{huggins2022unbiasing,struchalin2021experimental} (see also \cite{elben2022randomized} for a comprehensive overview).
-At its face value, the protocol is extremely simple: upon receiving a state~$\rho$ one generates a random $n$-qubit circuit~$U$ from a certain circuit set, applies it to the state~$\rho$, and then measures in the computational basis, obtaining a bit string~$x$.
-The tuple~$(U,x)$ then forms a so-called \emph{classical shadow} of the state~$\rho$, from which expectation values $\tr(O\rho)$ can be reconstructed by classical post-processing (see \cref{fig:shadow}~(a) for details).
-The performance of the protocol depends on the circuit set that~$U$ is drawn from.
+A key aspect of the development of larger-scale quantum computers is the availability of protocols that can diagnose errors and noise in quantum computations.
+Over the years many such protocols have been proposed, optimizing either for informational completeness (various forms of tomography) or sampling efficiency (e.g., randomized benchmarking~\cite{magesan2011scalable,helsen2020general} or direct fidelity estimation~\cite{helsen2020general}), but not achieving both at the same time.
+See~\cite{eisert2020quantum} for a general overview.
+Recently Huang, K\"ung and Preskill (HKP) went beyond this apparent dichotomy by proposing \emph{shadow estimation}~\cite{huang2020predicting}, a randomized protocol which extracts \emph{exponentially} many expectation values $\tr(O\rho)$ from \emph{polynomially} many copies of the state~$\rho$, with the only caveat being a restriction on the set of allowed observables~$O$~\footnote{The name being derived from a more theoretical proposal due to Aaronson~\cite{aaronson2018shadow}.}.
+Shadow estimation has generated significant interest and led to several theoretical follow-up works~\cite{zhao2020fermionic,hu2021classical} and experimental applications~\cite{huggins2022unbiasing,struchalin2021experimental} (see also~\cite{elben2022randomized} for a comprehensive overview).
+At its face value, the protocol is extremely simple: upon receiving a state~$\rho$ one generates a random $n$-qubit circuit~$U$ from a circuit set~$\mathbb{U}$, applies it to the state~$\rho$, and then measures in the computational basis, obtaining a bit string~$x$.
+The tuple~$(U,x)$ then forms a so-called \emph{classical shadow} of the state~$\rho$, from which expectation values~$\tr(O\rho)$ can be reconstructed by classical post-processing (see \cref{fig:shadow}~(a) for details).
+The performance of the protocol depends on the circuit set $\mathbb{U}$, as well as the observables one considers.
 An important case is when the circuit set is the multi-qubit Clifford group~$\mathbb{C}_n$, which is a $3$-design.
-In this case the admissible observables~$O$ are those for which $\tr(O^2)$ or, equivalently, Hilbert-Schmidt norm is bounded.
-The Clifford group furthermore has the advantage that if the observable is, e.g., a projection onto a stabilizer state, then the classical post-processing needed for shadow estimation is also \emph{computationally efficient} through the Gottesman-Knill theorem \cite{aaronson2004improved}, which is very useful in practice.
+In this case, shadow tomography is efficient for observables~$O$ for which~$\tr(O^2)$ is bounded.
+The Clifford group furthermore has the advantage that if the observable is, e.g., a projection onto a stabilizer state, then the classical post-processing needed is also \emph{computationally efficient} by the Gottesman-Knill theorem \cite{aaronson2004improved}, which is very useful in practice.